lanl-aea/waves/docs/tutorial_00_scons.rst

 The `SCons command-line build options`_ are specific to the project configuration that you are currently creating.
 `SCons`_ projects may add or remove command-line options to aid in build behavior control.
-The most relevant option to modsim projects will be ``--build-dir``, which allows project developers to change the build directory location from the command-line without modifying the ``SConstruct`` file source code.
+The most relevant option to modsim projects will be ``--build-dir`` and ``--abaqus-command``, which allow project developers to change the build directory location and Abaqus executable path from the command-line without modifying the ``SConstruct`` file source code.

 For example, when there are workflow tasks defined in the the ``SConstruct`` file, a call to ``scons`` would create the default build directory named ``build`` and a call to ``scons --build-dir=non_default_build`` would create a build directory named ``non_default_build``.
 The current SConstruct file will not produce these directories yet because there are no workflow tasks defined.
 The demonstration below shows how the build directory option will behave when workflow tasks are defined.

 .. warning::